Tequila: Canada

-Under Canadian regulations (C.R.C., c.870, section B.02.90), any product labelled, advertised, or sold as Tequila must be manufactured in Mexico, as it would be for consumption in Mexico.
-However, once imported to Canada for sale, it is legal for Tequila to be diluted with distilled or otherwise purified water to adjust it to the desired strength and then sold.
+Under Canadian regulations (C.R.C., c.870, section B.02.90), any product labelled, advertised, or sold as tequila must be manufactured in Mexico, as it would be for consumption in Mexico.
+Once imported to Canada for sale, it is legal for tequila to be diluted with distilled or otherwise purified water to adjust it to the desired strength and then sold.

 United States

-Similar to the law of Canada, the U.S. law (27 CFR 5.22 (g)) says that tequila must be "manufactured in Mexico in compliance with the laws of Mexico regulating the manufacture of Tequila for consumption in that country."
+Similar to the law of Canada, the U.S. law (27 CFR 5.148) says that tequila must be "made in Mexico, in compliance with the laws and regulations of Mexico governing the manufacture of Tequila for consumption in that country."